interseroh/demo-gwt-springboot/README.md

 # demo-gwt-springboot

-this is an example project for following frameworks:
+This is an example Maven project for following frameworks:

 - GWT for UI logic
--- GWTBootstrap3 for the UI
+  - GWTBootstrap3 for the UI
+  - RestyGWT for the RESTful access to backend
+  - GIN for Dependency Injection
+- Spring Boot for Service logic (Backend)